luhn/docker-gunicorn-proxy/README.md

 * `HEALTHCHECK_PATH` — The path for the healthcheck endpoint.
 Defaults to `/healthcheck`.

+Headers can be added to the response by setting environment variables prefixed with `HEADER_`.
+Underscores in the variable name will be replaced with hyphens.
+This feature is useful for setting HTTP Strict Transport Security, Content Security Policies, etc.  For example, `HEADER_STRICT_TRANSPORT_SECURITY=max-age=3153600` will result in `STRICT-TRANSPORT-SECURITY: max-age=3153600` in the response.

 ## Healthchecks

 Requests matching `HEALTHCHECK_PATH` skip the queue.
 This allows healthchecks